 Ms. WONG is also a director of various members of the Group and a director of mReferral Corporation Limited, a joint venture company of the Group with a leading developer.
-She is a director and the vice president of Midland Charitable Foundation Limited.
+She is a director and the president of Midland Charitable Foundation Limited.
 Ms. WONG is also an Executive Director of Legend Upstar.

 Ms. WONG is a fellow member of the Hong Kong Institute of Certified Public Accountants.
 She obtained a bachelor's degree in Business Administration (Accounting and Finance) from The University of Hong Kong and a Master of Business Administration degree from the HKUST Business School.
-Ms. WONG has been appointed as a board member of the Estate Agents Authority since November 2019, and has been appointed as a board member of the Hong Kong PropTech Association since March 2022.
-She is the vice chairman of the Executive Committee of The Association of Hong Kong Professionals and a member of the Sponsorship and Development Fund Committee of Hong Kong Metropolitan University.
+Ms. WONG has been appointed as a board member of the Hong Kong PropTech Association since March 2022.
+She is the vice chairman of the Executive Committee of The Association of Hong Kong Professionals.
+Ms. WONG ceased to be a board member of the Estate Agents Authority in November 2023.